 Every project is unique and hence, has uncertainty.
 When we try to qualify and quantify that uncertainty, we call it risk.
-It is incumbent upon the project manager to proactively anticipate things that might go wrong.
+It is incumbent upon the project manager to proactively anticipate things that might go wrong, this is why proper risk management is essential.
 Once he has identified risks, then he and the team can decide on how to respond to (e.g., mitigate, avoid) those specific risks should they occur.

 #7 – Unsupported Project Culture

 I was once asked to consult for a company and discovered that a complex project was being handled by an untrained secretary using 20 Excel spreadsheets.
 In this case, management clearly did not fully understand what it took to manage a project either in tools or using trained personnel.
 This is not easily solvable because it requires education of management and a cultural shift.

 This is similar to but not exactly the same as the unsupported project culture.
 In this instance, what typically happens is that a technical person (software developer, chemist, etc.) succeeds at the job.
 Based on that, gets promoted to project manager and is asked to manage the types of projects they just came from.
 The problem is they often don’t get training in project management and may well lack the social skills the job calls for.
 And so they flounder and often fail despite previous successes.

 There is no more effective way to kick off a meeting than to have the entire team come together for a planning session.
 This enables everyone to not only work together on project artifacts (schedule, WBS) but also to bond as a team and buy into the project.